Terriao/OpenJND/README.md

 python main.py
 ```

 Other Python ports follow the same pattern: open the method directory, install the standard scientific Python stack, run the entry script.
-Each method directory contains its own README with method-specific parameters.
+Each method directory contains its own README with method-specific parameters and the exact function name to call programmatically.

 ### MATLAB